codekesh/ArtGalleryFrontend/README.md

 ### Problem

-1. Toaster not working properly When toaster shall work
-    - New Account Created
-    - Login
-    - Logout
-    - Forgot Password
-    - Update Credentials
-    - Order Done
-    - Create Category
-    - Create Products
-    - Update Products
+1. Performance of the page is decrease while increase in item
 2. Any unwanted page will show the error page not found
 3. Instead load more add pages
-4. Performance of the page is decrease while increase in item

 ### What shall be implement
 1. when user click logged, remove "about us" section from navbar